Programming to Improve Student Achievement

 For students not meeting grade level expectations in reading and/or math, schools that qualify for Federal Title I services provide students additional support in the classroom and/or additional time to make gains in order to decrease or alleviate their gaps in math and reading.
 Schools qualify for the Title I program based on their poverty rate.

 The district provides special education programming and support for students that meet criteria for any of 13 identified disabilities.
 Each child that participates in the special education program has specific Individual Education Progress (IEP) goals to focus on and meet each school year.

 Westonka utilizes research-based reading and math intervention programs to support students at all levels that struggle with reading and/or mathematics.
 Specific programs used with students include the following:

 - Sonday Reading Intervention, focusing on decoding sounds and words plus phonemic awareness

-- SRA Reading Mastery/Corrective Reading Program, which focuses on phonics development and decoding plus comprehension
+- SRA Reading Mastery/Corrective Reading Programs, which focus on phonics development and decoding plus comprehension

-- Voyager VMath, which focuses on addressing gaps in middle school students’ math understanding
+- Voyager VMath, which addresses gaps in middle school students’ math understanding

-- Voyager TransMath, which focuses on addressing gaps in high school students’ math understanding
+- Voyager TransMath, addresses gaps in high school students’ math understanding